ADD-Faun/Climbers/README.md

 - __What We Do page__

   - This section will allow the user to see exactly when the meetups will happen, where they will be located and how long the run will be in kilometers.
-  - This section will be updated as these times change to keep the user up to date.
+  - This section will be updated with additional climbing types if the group expands.
+  - This section is intended to be a very short incomplete education.

 ![Meetup Times](https://github.com/lucyrush/readme-template/blob/master/media/love_running_times.png)